chriniko13/eresearch-repositorer-service/README.md

 }
 ```

-#### After Extraction, we hit MongoDB in order to see the contents of the just fired extraction
+#### After Extraction, we hit MongoDB in order to see the contents of the just fired extraction (Records Resource)

 * Hitting with HTTP GET the endpoint: `http://localhost:8889/repositorer/records/find-all`